max8github/bikes/README.md

 ```
 Then click [here](http://127.0.0.1:8084/monitor/monitor.html) to visualize the 3-node cluster.

-See below for running nodes in separate JVMs.
+See [Run](#run) for more detailed instructions.

 # Run

 ## The Main Cluster

+There are different ways to run the cluster, the first two are for running locally and the third is for running on Kubernetes.

 ### 1. A 3-Node Cluster Running Locally
 The simplest way to run the service is from a terminal: